Wodan58/joy1/doc/JOYimplJOY.md

 The function `helpdetail` can be improved.
-In case of the values `false`, `true`, and `maxint`, it is desirable to print the description of the functions, not the descciption of the values.
+In case of the values `false`, `true`, and `maxint`, it is desirable to print the description of the functions, not the description of the values.
 Thus some translation from value to function needs to take place.
 This define assists in that.

 CHECK_QUOTES_IN_PRIMREC
 -----------------------

 The function `primrec` checks that there are three parameters.
 The two top most parameters must be quotations.
 This define adds that check.

 CORRECT_HEADERS
 ---------------